Milner39/Special-Offer-Scraper/README.md

 ## How To Use

 1. Install dependencies.
     ```bash
     pnpm i
     ```

 <br>

 2. Create a `.env` file in the project's root.
-    ```env
-    MODE = PROD    // Or TEST if you don't want to hit the real site
-    ```
-    You can check what other env options there are in the `env.ts` file.
+You can check what env options there are in the `env.ts` file.

 <br>

 3. Start.
     ```bash
     pnpm run start
     ```